pce-devel/PCE_Controller_Info/README.md

   - SEL = HIGH retrieves the most-significant 4 bits, and SEL = LOW retrieves the least signifiacnt 4 bits
   - When taken as a byte, the value ranges between $FC (spring-returned counterclockwise limit) to $83 (at full-range of clockwise motion).

+Games which are not specifically written to support pachinko controllers may or may not work properly.<br>
+Compatible games include:
+ - HuCard
+   - Pachiokun Juuban Shoubu
+ - CDROM
+   - Pachiokun Maboroshi no Densetsu
+   - Pachiokun Warau Uchuu
+   - Pachiokun III - Pachisuro & Pachinko

 ### Memory Base 128 Protocol